District-1/Template-Messaging/README.md

 # Messaging
-Template to show how to show how to setup a Multiplayer session and send a message.
+Template to show how to setup a Multiplayer session and send a message.